The Easiest Way To Download Patches for Oracle Grid Infrastructure

 • Uses grid as the owner of the software

 I patch only the GI home.
-If I want to patch the database as well, I must do it separately.
+I can patch the database later.

 Preparation